Introduction to Data Lake

 - It offers business agility.

-- It is possible to use machine learning and artificial intelligence to make profitable predictions.
+- Using machine learning and artificial intelligence to make profitable predictions is possible.

 Data Lake Architecture on Hadoop, AWS, and Azure